 A complex and thorough filtration and treatment process safeguards our health by ensuring that our water is safe and clean.
-The highly trained staff at the Ed E. Love Water Treatment plant provide award winning water which meets and exceeds the strict water quality guidelines established by state and federal regulations.
+The highly trained staff at the Ed E. Love Water Treatment Plant provides award winning water that meets and exceeds the strict water quality guidelines established by state and federal regulations.
 The excellence of our operation has repeatedly won recognition from the Alabama Department of Environmental Management, the agency charged with enforcing water regulations.

 The plant was completed in 1976 and expanded and updated in 1995 to meet the future needs of Tuscaloosa.
 The Ed Love Water Plant has an overall treatment capacity of 45.7 million gallons per day.

 The Ed Love Water Plant has an on site Chemistry and Bacteriological Laboratory, where analyses are run 24 hours per day, 365 days per year.
 These laboratories are valuable assets to the City of Tuscaloosa, and to the citizens who expect the best quality water.